rggibson/Authtopus/README.md

   Response fields:
     * `email` - The new email for the user
     * `username` - The new username for the user
+    * `verification_email_sent` - True if a verification email was sent to the new email address, False otherwise

   Errors:
     * 400 `BadRequestException` - Occurs if any of the request parameters are invalid.
 The request parameters that are invalid are indicated in the error message, separated by '|' characters, where each part of the message is of the form `<field>:<invalid reason>`.
+    * 401 `UnauthorizedException` - Occurs if the user is not currently logged in
-    * 401 `UnauthorizedException` - Occurs if the requested old_username is not the username of the currently authenticated user and the currently authenticated user is not a mod
+    * 403 `ForbiddenException` - Occurs if the requested old_username is not the username of the currently authenticated user and the currently authenticated user is not a mod
     * 409 `ConflictException` - Occurs if the new email or username are already in use by another User.
 The error message indicates which fields are conflicted, separated by a '|' character.

 - POST: `/auth/v1.0/register` - Registers a new user